-School of Management Distinguished Professor of System Dynamics and Organization Studies
+MIT Sloan School of Management Distinguished Professor of System Dynamics and Organization Studies

-Nelson P. Repenning is the School of Management Distinguished Professor of System Dynamics and Organization Studies at the MIT Sloan School of Management.
-Professor Repenning currently serves as the faculty director for the MIT Leadership Center.
+Nelson P. Repenning is the Associate Dean of Leadership and Special Projects at the MIT Sloan School of Management.
+Professor Repenning also serves as the faculty director for the MIT Leadership Center.

 In 2003 he received the International System Dynamics Society’s Jay Wright Forrester award, which recognizes the best work in the field in the previous five years.
 Building on his earlier work, today Nelson focuses on developing the theory and practice of Dynamic Work Design--a new approach to designing work that is both effective and engaging—and Dynamic Management Systems, a method for insuring that day-to-day work is tightly linked to the strategic objectives of the firm.
 In 2011 he received the Jamieson Prize for Excellence in Teaching.
 He is also a partner at ShiftGear Work Design and serves as its Chief Social Scientist.